rustls/rustls-bench-app/readme.md

 The following features are supported:

-- Run the benchmarks on every push to `main` and store the results.
+- Run the benchmarks on every push to `main` and store the results both locally and to [Bencher].
 - Calculate a per-benchmark significance threshold based on the result history for the `main` branch.
 - Run the benchmarks on pull requests, comparing the results against the pull request's base branch.
   For security, comparison bench runs are only triggered in the following scenarios: